The Royal House of Rinaldi (Tartosa)

 • Legacy and Role: Raffaele’s path is being shaped toward cultural ambassadorship and humanitarian engagement.
 He’s learning about the history of Tartosian philanthropy and has begun accompanying Queen Zoe to children’s hospitals and arts programs.
 His bond with Lorenzo remains strong, with the two often seen together at public events, symbolizing unity and shared purpose. upbringing reflects the unity and warmth of the new royal generation.

-• Full Title: Her Royal Highness Princess Giulia Elisabetta Rinaldi of Tartosa
+• Full Title: Her Royal Highness Princess Giuliana Elisabetta Rinaldi of Tartosa

-• Full Title: Her Royal Highness Princess Francesca Rinaldi, Princess Royale of Tartosa
+• Full Title: Her Royal Highness Princess Francesca Isabella Maria Rinaldi, Princess Royale of Tartosa,

 • Spouse: Conte Niccolò Auditore (elevated to nobility after their elopement)

-• Issue: Two sons—Ezio Giovanni and Luca Sebastiano Auditore—and one daughter, Caterina Violetta Auditore.
+• Issue: Two sons—Ezio Giovanni and Luca Sebastino Auditore—and one daughter, Caterina Sofia Auditore.

 • Appearance: Francesca’s dark brown hair and striking warm blue eyes reflect her mother’s grace and elegance, while her poised and confident demeanor captures her independence.

-• Personality: Sophisticated and diplomatic, Francesca excels in her role as a royal representative, navigating political and social circles with effortless charm.
-However, her marriage to Niccolò Auditore showcased her rebellious streak and fierce determination.
-Niccolò’s background as a wealthy descendant of a centuries-old financial and vineyard family initially caused King Gaetano to disapprove of the union, deeming it unsuitable for his daughter.
+• Personality: Sophisticated and diplomatic, Princess Francesca excels in her role as a royal representative, navigating political and social circles with effortless charm.
+Yet her marriage to Niccolò Auditore revealed a bold, rebellious streak.
+When King Gaetano deemed Niccolò unsuitable due to his common birth, Francesca chose love over protocol, eloping with him and disappearing for more than a year.

 • Full Title: His Royal Majesty King Gaetano Andrea Rinaldi, King of Tartosa